abcdesktopio/docs/opsdocs/docs/advanced/4.4/applications/templateapplication.md

 The following descriptions explain how to determine the correct value for each field:

 * `cat` is the application category.
 Choose the most appropriate value from the following list: `[ 'office', 'games', 'graphics', 'development', 'utilities', 'education' ]`
 * `debpackage` is the name of the Ubuntu package to install.
-To look up the package name, refer to [2048 Ubuntu Package](https://packages.ubuntu.com/source/bionic/2048-qt).
+To look up the correct package name, refer to [2048 Ubuntu Package](https://packages.ubuntu.com/source/bionic/2048-qt).
-* `icon` is the name of the icon file. abcdesktop.io supports only the `svg` icon format.
+* `icon` is the filename of the application icon. abcdesktop.io supports only the `svg` icon format.
 Download the icon from [https://upload.wikimedia.org/wikipedia/commons/1/18/2048_logo.svg](https://upload.wikimedia.org/wikipedia/commons/1/18/2048_logo.svg).
 * `keyword` is a comma-separated list of search keywords for the application.
 Set the value to `2048`.
-* `launch` is the X11 `WM_CLASS` name of the application window.
-To determine this value, run the application on a GNU/Linux system and inspect its window class.
+* `launch` is the X11 `WM_CLASS` identifier of the application window.
+To determine this value, run the application on a GNU/Linux system and inspect its window class using a tool such as `xprop`.
-* `name` is the application name.
+* `name` is the internal application name.
 Set the value to `2048`.
-* `path` is the absolute path to the application binary.
+* `path` is the absolute filesystem path to the application binary.
 * `template` is the name of the parent base image.
 The default parent image is `ghcr.io/abcdesktopio/oc.template.ubuntu.gtk.26.04`.
 Available templates are listed in the next section.